 Abstract

-Coronavirus disease-2019 (COVID-19) has led to a temporary suspension of liver transplant activity across the world and the remodelling of care for patients on the waiting list and transplant recipients with the increasing use of remote consultations.
-Emerging evidence show that patients with more advanced liver disease are at increased risk of severe COVID-19 and death, whereas transplant recipients have similar risk with the general population which is mainly driven by age and metabolic comorbidities.
+Coronavirus disease-2019 (COVID-19) has led to a temporary suspension of liver transplant activity across the world and the remodeling of care for patients on the waiting list and transplant recipients with the increasing use of remote consultations.
+Emerging evidence shows that patients with more advanced liver disease are at increased risk of severe COVID-19 and death, whereas transplant recipients have similar risk with the general population which is mainly driven by age and metabolic comorbidities.
 Tacrolimus immunosuppression might have a protective role in the post-transplant population.
-Vaccines that became rapidly available seem to be safe in liver patients, but the antibody response in transplant patients is likely suboptimal.
-Most transplant centres were gradually able to resume activity soon after the onset of the pandemic and after modifying their pathways to optimize safety for patients and workforce.
-Preliminary evidence regarding utilizing grafts from positive donors and/or transplanting recently recovered or infected recipients under certain circumstances are encouraging and may allow offering life-saving transplant to patients at the greatest need.
-This review summarises the currently available data on liver transplantation in the context of a major pandemic and discusses areas of uncertainty and future challenges.
+Vaccines that have become rapidly available seem to be safe in liver patients, but the antibody response in transplant patients is likely suboptimal.
+Most transplant centers were gradually able to resume activity soon after the onset of the pandemic and after modifying their pathways to optimize safety for patients and workforce.
+Preliminary evidence regarding utilizing grafts from positive donors and/or transplanting recently recovered or infected recipients under certain circumstances is encouraging and may allow offering life-saving transplant to patients at the greatest need.
+This review summarizes the currently available data on liver transplantation in the context of a major pandemic and discusses areas of uncertainty and future challenges.
 Lessons learnt from the COVID-19 pandemic might provide invaluable guidance for future pandemics.

 Key Words: COVID-19; Pandemic; Liver transplantation; Chronic liver disease; Immunosuppression; Vaccines